sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/lighthouse/index.md

 Read all about configuring Lighthouse at [https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md).

 ## Disable GPSI
-If you only want to run Lighthouse and not GPSI you can disable it with `--plugins.remove /gpsi`.
+If you only want to run Lighthouse and not GPSI you can disable it with `----plugins.remove /gpsi/lib/index.js`.

 You can read more about sitespeed.io plugins [here](https://www.sitespeed.io/documentation/sitespeed.io/plugins/).